easystats/performance/paper/paper.md

 ## Checking if a Model is Valid

-When a model is specified to describe the empirical data, its validity needs to be checked by assessing if any of the underlying assumptions are violated.
+When a model is specified to describe or predict the empirical data, its validity must be checked by assessing if any of the underlying assumptions are violated.
 These assumptions vary based on the model and *performance* offers a collection of functions to check them.
 We will look at a couple of them before we mention the key function that runs a comprehensive suite of checks in one go.

 Linear models assume constant error variance (homoskedasticity), and `check_heteroscedasticity()` functions in *performance* checks if this assumption has been violated: